Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Yes, VPNs are legal for personal use in Singapore.
 However, using them for illegal activities like cybercrime, accessing certain banned content, or distributing pirated media, is in violation of the Computer Misuse Act and the Personal Data Protection Act (PDPA), and therefore illegal.

-If you don’t want your ISP to know you’re using a VPN, we recommend using obfuscated servers or protocols that make your VPN connection harder to detect.
+If you don’t want your ISP to know you’re using a VPN, we recommend using obfuscated VPN servers or protocols that make your VPN traffic harder to detect.